Help us continue

 The Paragon Theatre

-and become a part of the building's story forever!
+and be a part of the building forever

 Restoring old buildings always turns up problems you don't expect.